mukoedo1993/machine_learning_CPP/README.md

 My Notes and codes based on Hands-On Machine Learning With C++ (Kirill Kolodiazhnyi)

-If C++ library doesn't work well, I will seek help from python(Scikit-learn, Keras & TensorFlow).
+If C++ library doesn't work well, I will seek help from python(Scikit-learn, Keras & TensorFlow) so that my codes can be as inclusive as possible.